 AcademicWorks is a new system being implemented to enhance the awarding of scholarships to eligible students.

-Academicworks is a new system being implemented to enhance the awarding of scholarships to eligible students.
+AcademicWorks is a new system being implemented to enhance the awarding of scholarships to eligible students.
 The primary goal of the AcademicWorks system is to combine the various sources of information for awarding and stewarding scholarships in one place and make the information accessible to the pertinent parties, including students, donors, fundraisers, and scholarship managers.
 Donors will learn about the recipients of their gifts and that their contributions are making a difference.

 Collaborative Working Groups

-The following working groups, comprised of individuals from schools, departments, and CITS have been established for this coming year:
+The following working groups, composed of individuals from schools, departments, and CITS, have been established for this coming year:

 This working group will assess the many communication/collaboration tools being used across UMB and make a recommendation(s) regarding a UMB standard(s).

 This working group will assess and recommend baseline standards to support interprofessional education as well as to support faculty, administrators, and staff who would like to provide instruction or give a presentation using technology in a room without needing in-depth training.

-This working group will review the current UMB Administrative Data Retention Policy, and make recommended changes based on best practices and regulations, and identify next steps to insure current and future compliance.
+This working group will review the current UMB Administrative Data Retention Policy, make recommended changes based on best practices and regulations, and identify next steps to ensure current and future compliance.

 Additional IT Projects and Activities

-Collaborate with University of Maryland, College Park (UMCP) colleagues to implement action items in the mutually developed SB 1052 working group strategic plan, which include using common network technologies and building a unified identity and access management infrastructure that would allow individuals at UMCP and UMB to use their respective university’s ID and password to access systems at the other institution.
+Collaborate with University of Maryland, College Park (UMCP) colleagues to implement action items in the mutually developed Senate Bill 1052 working group strategic plan, which include using common network technologies and building a unified identity and access management infrastructure that would allow individuals at UMCP and UMB to use their respective university ID and password to access systems at the other institution.

 Assess the state of technology available to West Baltimore community residents where UMB is engaged.
 Begin developing a strategy to address any deficiencies with technology to support UMB’s health, legal, and social work programs in those areas.